salsalabs/multicopy/README.md

 # Multicopy
-## Quickly copy the contents of a list of URLs to disk.
+## Quickly copy images and files from Salsa HQ to disk.

 ## Background
 Salsa's clients store images and files on Salsa so that they can